huijing/huijing.github.io/_drafts/is-your-browser-a-polyglot.md

 ## What is this Web Speech API?

 The Web Speech API is not a web standard, it is a community report developed and published by the [Speech API Community Group](https://www.w3.org/community/speech-api/), with the first draft released by in 2012.

+According to [the document](https://wicg.github.io/speech-api/), this API is meant to:

+> enable developers to use scripting to generate text-to-speech output and to use speech recognition as an input for forms, continuous dictation and control